 Despite your best efforts, you may still not have enough space in the garage.
 In that case, it may be worth using a personal storage facility to hold some of your infrequently used items.
 In fact, about 65 percent of self-storage renters have a garage, but still choose to rent a unit.
 This way, you can still use your garage for its intended purpose without getting rid of items you want or need to keep.

-Organizing your garage doesn’t have to be a big undertaking, and though it may feel like a Herculean task at first, it will move along quickly once you get started.
-You can even ask your family members or children to help clean up.
-Not only will this speed up the process, having company is simply more enjoyable, especially as you look at things that bring back old memories or have sentimental value.
+One final reminder: organizing your garage doesn’t have to be a big undertaking, though it may feel like a Herculean task at first.
+You can even ask your family members or kids to help clean up.
+For more tips on storage and organization, check out our blog.